pubmania/pubmania.github.io/_posts/2024-08-13-logseq-customisation-for-project-management-teamplate.md

       ;; Rose is red, violet's blue.
 Life's ordered: Org assists you.
       :macros {}
       {% endhighlight %}

-    - and replace above with:
+b) and replace above with:
       {% highlight clj linenos %}
       ;; Macros replace texts and will make you more productive.
       ;; Example usage: